A Beautiful Day in the Neighborhood: The True Story of Mister Rogers and Tom Junod

 Well, in short, ‘A Beautiful Day in the Neighborhood’ has been described by some sources a biographical movie, though the director has not attached any such tag to the project.
 We have Tom Hanks stepping into the role of Mister Rogers, and Matthew Rhys playing Lloyd Vogel, the journalist who interviews him for a profile piece.

 The plot of the film focuses on the friendship between the two men, which only proves how saintly Fred Rogers was, and how the man walked the talk.
 That being said, it might interest you to know that the movie’s premise is actually based on a profile piece on Rogers that came out in Esquire and was written by Tom Junod.
 It is titled “Can You Say…Hero?“.
-Therefore, to directly answer your question, ‘A Beautiful Day in the Neighborhood’ is based on a true story.
+Therefore, to answer your question directly, ‘A Beautiful Day in the Neighborhood’ is based on real life.

 However, in true Hollywood style, liberties have been taken in the movie, as far as characters and instances are concerned.
 Confused as to what is fact, and what is fiction?
 We have you covered.
-Read on to know about the true story of ‘A Beautiful Day in the Neighborhood’, as well as the parts that were altered.
+Read on to learn about the real story of ‘A Beautiful Day in the Neighborhood,’ as well as the parts that were altered.

 When Junod was asked to profile Rogers, he felt chafed because he thought he had been given a softer assignment as a result of his recent fiasco.
 However, Junod has also mentioned that one of the editors at Esquire felt it would be rather amusing to have someone like Junod, with the reputation of saying unsayable things, interviewing one of the nicest men in the world.
 Moreover, when Junod was actually given the assignment, his wife expressed fear that the reporter would ruin her childhood with the piece he would do on Rogers.
 This fear is mirrored in Vogel’s wife in the movie.